dojo/docs/dojo/Stateful.rst

   });

-Here you need to create an distinct array in the constructor of each instance.
-Setting the prototype property to [] wouldn't do the trick, because then all instances would share the one array in the prototype, mixing up the siblings of all Person instances.
+Here you need to create a distinct array in the constructor of each instance.
+Setting the prototype property to ``[]`` wouldn't do the trick, because then all instances would share the one array in the prototype, mixing up the siblings of all Person instances.